 December 6 – The Baker’s Dozen: A Saint Nicholas Tale, Aaron Shepard (St. Nicholas Day)

-There are a few theories as to why a baker’s dozen is 13, but none of them as imaginative and entertaining as this one.
+There are a few theories as to why a baker’s dozen is 13, but none of them are as imaginative and entertaining as this one.
 Van Amsterdam is an honest and talented baker living in a Dutch Colonial town in New York.
 On the eve of Saint Nicholas Day, he is visited by St. Nicholas himself, disguised as an old lady.
 She requests twelve cookies and petulantly insists that a dozen is thirteen.
 Van Amsterdam declares that his customers get exactly what they pay for – not more and not less, and the old woman retaliates by jinxing him.

 Behind the playful premise is a book about generosity, the primary question being: between giving more and giving less, why not give more?
 The main point I emphasize with my children is that one cannot live one’s life carefully, keeping score of what one gives.
-Raise your hand if you’ve heard this before: “I’m not going to feed the cat/take garbage out/do the dishes, I did it yesterday.”
+Raise your hand if you’ve heard this before: “I’m not going to feed the cat/take the garbage out/do the dishes, I did it yesterday.”
 Simply put, life is better when you learn to give freely without keeping a score.
 The rich and detailed paintings in this book are simply marvelous.

 December 7 – Lighter than Air: Sophie Blanchard, the First Woman Pilot, Matthew Clark Smith (International Civil Aviation Day)